czczc/nuxt-minted-directory/content/index.md

 layout: wide
 ---

-# This is your brand new directory ! 👋
+# This is my home 👋

 You can customize this page in markdown.